Postdoctoral Research Assistant

-The post is based in Egham, Surrey, where the College is situated in a beautiful, leafy campus near to Windsor Great Park and within commuting distance from London.
-Meetings with the team will take place at Royal Holloway.
-It is expected that the successful candidate will work at least part of the time on campus.
-There might be the possibility to use facilities in Central London based on project requirements.
+The post is based in Egham, Surrey where the University is situated in a beautiful, leafy campus near to Windsor Great Park and within commuting distance from London.
+It is not suitable for hybrid working.

 For queries on the application process the Human Resources Department can be contacted by email at: firstname.lastname@example.org